 If a user already has the license defined in the policy - E3 Plan and all its options, and the attribute policy is defined as on the picture above, then you will see all the licenses and options currently assigned to this user:

-If you uncheck the E3 Plan and check it again, the license and its options defined in policy will be applied.
-But you still need to uncheck To-Do option manually and save changes to exclude it from the options list.
+If you uncheck the E3 Plan and check it again, the license and its options defined in the policy will be applied.
+But you still need to uncheck the To-Do option manually and save changes to exclude it from the options list.

-If a user has the license plan assigned but this license plan either hidden by the policy or just made read-only or read-only (including options), this license plan will be displayed on Web Portal as read-only.
+If a user has the license plan assigned but this license plan is either hidden by the policy or just made read-only or read-only (including options), this license plan will be displayed on Web Portal as read-only.

 For more information about license plans visibility in Cayosoft Web Portal, please see this KB20180606-1.